xioxin/lab_sound_flutter/lab_sound_ffi/README.md

 Actions -> Select latest workflow -> Artifacts -> Download the platform you need

-Or you can mutate yourself.
+Or you can compile it yourself.

 reference: https://github.com/xioxin/lab_sound_bridge/blob/main/.github/workflows/cmake.yml